 5. Pass on family heirlooms to family members who will use and treasure both the item and the memory.

 6. Tell stories and tell them often.
 Your personal stories will become part of your family’s history.

-7. Copy documents and share them with other family members to preserve and cherish your loved ones.
+7. Copy documents, such as passports, naturalization papers, letters, marriage, and death certificates.
+Distribute them to other family members to preserve and cherish your loved ones.

-8. Document personal history and memories, creating a written story to be passed down to generations to come.
+8. Document personal history and memories, creating and preserving your family's story, to be passed down to generations to come.